What is a weed

 - Raising the cutting height of the mower to help reduce the stress on the grass.

-- Boxing of grass clipping to remove weed flowers and fragments which will prevent regeneration.
+- Boxing of grass clipping to remove weed flowers and fragments, to prevent regeneration.

-- Lightly scarifying or raking the lawn prior to mowing to help remove part of the weed, thus weakening it.
+- Lightly scarifying or raking the lawn prior to mowing to help damage or remove part of the weed, thus weakening it.

-- Remove the weed altogether by hand weeding with a small knife or grubber.
+- Remove the weed altogether by hand, with a small knife or daisy grubber.

 - Applying nutrients to help promote good turf health.

 Hand weeding aside, the main drawback with cultural control is the the time scale.
-It takes time to complete eradicate the weed and in many cases the weed may only be weakened and still persist.
+It takes time to completely eradicate weeds and in many cases the weed may only be weakened and still persist.

 Chemical control involves treating the weed with a selective weed killer or selective herbicide.
 These products are available in both liquid and granular formulations and are used when growth is active, usually between April and September.